 Salary & Career Outlook

-In Kentucky, aircraft mechanics who are among the highest-paid in the state can take home an annual average salary of around $124,541.
+In Kentucky, aircraft mechanics, among the highest-paid in the state, earn an average annual salary of about $124,541.
 Those who are just starting may get lower, often starting with an annual average salary of around $60,870.

 Those in the middle, however, are the most common.
-Professionals in this range take home an annual average salary of $87,068.
-The factors determining where candidates will fall in this salary range include experience and location.
+Professionals in this range earn an average annual salary of $87,068.
+The factors determining where candidates fall within this salary range are experience and location.

-Lexington, for example, is the highest-paying city to work as an aircraft mechanic in Kentucky.
-Professionals here take home an annual average salary of around $133,553.
+Lexington, for example, is the highest-paying city in Kentucky for aircraft mechanics.
+Professionals here earn an average annual salary of approximately $133,553.